Approximations of Lipschitz maps via Ehresmann fibrations and Reeb's sphere theorem for Lipschitz functions: Introduction

 \subsection{Background: Grove--Shiohama theory for distance functions}

-Armed with the Toponogov comparison theorem \cite{Toponogov}, Grove--Shiohama theory \cite{GS} about critical points of distance functions on complete Riemannian manifolds has played a fundamental role in the study of the relationships between curvature and topology: Let $X$ be a complete Riemannian manifold, $d$ its distance function, and $T_xX$ the tangent space at each $x \in X$.
+Armed with the Toponogov Comparison Theorem \cite{Toponogov} (see also \cite{CE}, \cite{Sak}), K. Grove and K. Shiohama \cite{GS} developed a theory for critical points of distance functions on complete Riemannian manifolds that has played a fundamental role in the study of relationships between curvature and topology.
+Denote by $X$ a complete Riemannian manifold, $d$ its distance function, and $T_xX$ the tangent space at each $x \in X$.
 Fix $p \in X$, and set $d_p (x):= d(p, x)$ for all $x \in X$.
-Note that $d_p$ is a Lipschitz function and is smooth on $X \setminus (\{p\} \cup \Cut (p))$ where $\Cut (p)$ denotes the cut locus of $p$.\footnote{A point $q =\gamma (t_0)$ on a unit speed geodesic $\gamma:[0,\infty)\lra X$ emanating from $p$ is called a {\em cut point of $p$ along $\gamma$}, if $t_0 = \sup\{t >0\,|\, t=d(p, \gamma (t))\}$, i.e., $t_0$ is the last value of $t>0$ such that $\gamma|_{[0,\,t]}$ is minimal.
-The {\em cut locus of $p$}, denoted by $\Cut (p)$, is, by definition, the set of all cut points of $p$ along all of the geodesics emanating from $p$.} Grove and Shiohama gave the following meaningful definition in order to do research into how $d_p$ behaves.
+Note that $d_p$ is a $1$-Lipschitz function and is smooth on $X \setminus (\{p\} \cup \Cut (p))$ where $\Cut (p)$ indicates the cut locus of $p$.
+(For basic definitions in Riemannian geometry see, for example, \cite{CE}, \cite{dC}, \cite{Sak}.)
+Grove and Shiohama gave the following meaningful definition in order to do research into how $d_p$ behaves.